Bombing of Hamburg in World War II: Fourth RAF raid 2/3 August

+Overview Operation Gomorrah

+Approximately 3,000 sorties were flown, 9,000 tons of bombs were dropped and over 250,000 homes and houses were destroyed.

 Casualties

 The death toll from Operation Gomorrah will always be uncertain, but the most accepted single number is now 37,000.
 If a range is stated, this is generally between 34,000 (from police records) and 40,000 (a commonly used figure in Germany before the end of the war).
 Most of the dead were unidentified.
 By 1 December 1943, there were 31,647 confirmed dead, but of these only 15,802 were based on the identification of a body.
 In some cases, the numbers of people who had perished in cellars converted into "air protection rooms" could only be estimated from the quantity of ash left on the floor.
 Those who died represented about 2.4% of the total population of Hamburg at the time.

 Other effects

 In the first week after the raid, about one million people evacuated the city.
 61% of the housing stock was destroyed or damaged.
 The city's labour force was reduced by ten percent.
-Approximately 3,000 aircraft were employed, 9,000 tons of bombs were dropped and over 250,000 homes and houses were destroyed.
 No subsequent city raid shook Germany as did that on Hamburg; documents show that German officials were thoroughly alarmed and there is some indication from later Allied interrogations of Nazi officials that Hitler stated that further raids of similar weight would force Germany out of the war.
 The industrial losses were severe: Hamburg never recovered to full production, only doing so in essential armaments industries (in which maximum effort was made).
 Figures given by German sources indicate that 183 large factories were destroyed out of 524 in the city and 4,118 smaller factories out of 9,068 were destroyed.